vrk-kpa/avoindata-drupal-theme/README.md

 <!-- @file Instructions for subtheming using the Less Starterkit. -->
 <!-- @defgroup sub_theming_less -->
 <!-- @ingroup sub_theming -->
+# Avoindata subtheme

+The Drupal 8 theme used at avoindata.fi is built on [Drupal Bootstrap](https://www.drupal.org/project/bootstrap) 8.x-3.x base theme.

+## Installation

+Avoindata.fi uses Ansible to move this repository in Drupal's theme folder, and Drush to enable the subtheme and set it as default theme.
+The code can be found at [Opendata repository](https://github.com/vrk-kpa/opendata).

 # Less Starterkit

 Below are instructions on how to create a Bootstrap sub-theme using a Less